Metaphysical grounding: Metaethics

 In metaethics, grounding plays a central role in debates over moral realism and moral naturalism.
 Many naturalists hold that moral facts are grounded in descriptive or natural facts (e.g., about human well-being, preferences, or social practices), thus making them metaphysically dependent but not reducible.
 By contrast, some non-naturalist moral realists argue that moral facts are fundamental and ungrounded.
 Grounding thus provides a formal vocabulary for expressing the vertical structure of metaethical commitments.

 Truthmaker theory and metaphysics of science

 Grounding is closely related to, and often employed within, truthmaker theory.
-Truthmaker theorists hold that truths are grounded in the facts that make them true—e.g., the proposition “snow is white” is true in virtue of (or grounded in) the fact that snow is white.
+Truthmaker theorists draw a distinction between truthmakers and truthbearers.
+Truthbearers, such as beliefs, sentences, or propositions, are said not to be intrinsically true or false but convey the truth of some other thing.
+Truths are grounded in the facts that make them true—e.g., the proposition “snow is white” is true in virtue of (or grounded in) the fact that snow is white.

 In the metaphysics of science, grounding has been used to analyze the relation between laws of nature and the regularities they govern, or between dispositional properties and their manifestations.
 For example, the disposition of salt to dissolve in water may be grounded in the molecular structure of sodium chloride.
 Grounding has also been applied to debates about natural kinds, modality, and the nature of scientific explanation.